josesamos/flattabler/cran-comments.md

 * Changed mis-spelled word in DESCRIPTION.

-* CRAN URL in canonical form.
+* CRAN URL is in canonical form.

 * Vignettes no longer need JAVA_HOME.